open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 - Ability to enforce types of named fields, which is very useful for compiled languages with type checks.

-- Flexibility to represent less frequent data as `map<string, any>`.
+- Flexibility to represent less frequent data.
 This includes well-known data that has standardized semantics as well as arbitrary custom data that the application may want to include in the logs.

 When designing this data model we followed the following reasoning to make a decision about when to use a top-level named field: